trunghng/deep_rl_zoo/README.md

 # Deep RL Zoo
-A collection of Deep Reinforcement Learning algorithms' implementation, strongly based on OpenAI's [Spinning Up](https://github.com/openai/spinningup).
+A collection of Deep Reinforcement Learning algorithms implemented with Pytorch, strongly based on OpenAI's [Spinning Up](https://github.com/openai/spinningup).

 The collection is divided into two sets:
 - Single-agent methods: